What Is Tort Insurance?

 Frequent Commuters: Drivers who travel daily, especially on highways or in high-traffic areas, face greater accident exposure.
 Increased risk justifies the higher premium for comprehensive protection.

 Families with Multiple Drivers: Households with teen drivers or inexperienced family members benefit from full tort because crash risk is statistically higher.
-Your tort election applies to all household members on the policy — making this a family-wide decision, not just a personal one.
+Your tort election applies to all household members on the policy, making this a family-wide decision, not just a personal one.

 High-Mileage Drivers: Those who drive more than 15,000 miles annually have proportionally greater accident risk.
 The mathematics of risk exposure favor full tort protection.

 Asset Protection: Drivers with significant assets, real estate, or investment portfolios need maximum protection.
 Full tort prevents scenarios where limited recovery options leave you undercompensated after someone else's negligence.
+Understanding the difference between first-party and third-party coverage reinforces why full tort matters for asset-heavy households.

 Who Might Consider Limited Tort

 Extremely Tight Budgets: Drivers genuinely struggling with insurance costs might accept the risks of limited tort to maintain basic coverage.
 However, adjust deductibles or reduce optional coverages first before surrendering legal rights.
+A careful liability vs full coverage analysis may uncover bigger savings.

 Very Low Mileage: Those who drive fewer than 5,000 miles annually in low-traffic rural areas face statistically lower accident risk.
 The risk-reward balance shifts slightly toward limited tort in these cases.